 Love is powerful, but love handles are stubborn and are some of the hardest fat buildups to lose.
 Health and fitness expert Drew Manning is familiar with the love/hate journey that comes with love handles.
-In 2011, he worked to shed them along with 75 total pounds of excess fat, and is currently embarking on a journey to get fat once again just so he can get fit once again.
+In 2011, he worked to shed them along with 75 total pounds of excess fat and then embarked on a journey to get fat just so that he could get fit once again.

-Yes, you read that right: right now, Drew Manning is doing his best to put on dozens of pounds of fat.
+Yes, you read that right: Drew Manning is doing his best to put on dozens of pounds of fat.
 Why?
-Because the first time this noted fitness and diet expert completed his Fit 2 Fat 2 Fit journey, he learned volumes not just about his own body, but about what people really go through as they try to lose weight.
+Because the first time this noted fitness and diet expert completed his Fit 2 Fat 2 Fit journey, he learned volumes not just about his own body but about what people really go through as they try to lose weight.
 This includes both the clients he coaches directly and every man and woman out there who is struggling on their own weight loss journey.

 This time around, Manning will be 40 years old as he works to lose the love handles, drop overall weight and body fat percentage, and get himself back into the overall lean, cut shape he’s used to.
 “As we age, we usually have a shift in hormones as men,” says Manning.
 “Our testosterone can drop, which can make it harder to hold onto or build lean muscle mass, and if we continue to live in a caloric surplus (eating too many calories and not exercising enough), that body fat can start to accumulate pretty rapidly.”